aws/aws-emr-best-practices/content/applications/spark/best_practices.md

 -XX:InitiatingHeapOccupancyPercent=45
 -XX:MaxGCPauseMillis=200

-You can also monitor GC performance using Spark UI. the GC time should be ideally <= 1% of total task runtime.
-If not, tune the GC settings or executor size.
-For example, we see below in the Spark UI that GC takes almost 25% of task runtime which is a poor GC performance.
+You can monitor GC performance using Spark UI.
+The GC time should be ideally <= 1% of total task runtime.
+If not, consider tuning the GC settings or experiment with larger executor sizes.
+For example, we see below in the Spark UI that GC takes almost 25% of task runtime which is indicative of poor GC performance.

 ![BP - 8](images/spark-bp-8.png)

-## ** BP 5.1.9  -   Use appropriate APIs wherever possible **
+## ** BP 5.1.9  -   Use optimal APIs wherever possible **

-When using spark APIs, try to go with the most optimal choice if your use case permits.
+When using Spark APIs, try to use the most optimal one if your use case permits.
 Following are a few examples.

 ### repartition vs coalesce